arskom/spyne/spyne/test/README.rst

 which may cause incompatibilities with your existing code base.
 The only way to detect such corner cases is to have a great test suite.

-Spyne's master repository is already integrated with travis-ci.org.
-Head over to http://travis-ci.org/arskom/spyne to see the test results for yourself.
+Spyne's master repository is supposed to be run under a typical Jenkins installation on linux.
+Head over to https://jenkins.arskom.com.tr/job/spyne/ to see an example.
+Jenkins just calls the run_tests.sh with environment variables set from what it calls a "multi-configuration project".

-As the necessary configuration is already done, it's very simple to integrate your own fork of Spyne with travis-ci.org, which should come in handy even if you don't plan to be a long-time contributor to Spyne.
-Just sign in with your Github account and follow instructions.
+See the comments at the top of the script for more information.

 If you want to run the tests locally, first you have to install all dependencies (you may want to use virtualenv for that). ::